sahil12rajput/bakery/README.md

-# bakery
+# Bakery-website
-This is a HTML, CSS and Javascript project.
+This is a HTML, CSS and Javascript project

-In this we design a bakery website clone